Get Your Pre-Approval Today

 This pre-qualifying stage is also the time to find out about the differences between conventional mortgages and high-ratio insured mortgages.
 Ask about assistance for first-time homebuyers such as the 5% down payment allowed under the "First Home Loan Insurance Program" sponsored by CMHC and the federal government's "RRSP Homebuyer's Plan", which lets you use funds from your RRSP to purchase a home.

-Before you're pre-qualified, Shannon will run a credit bureau report on you and ask for written confirmation of income and how much you plan to put down on your purchase.
+Before you're pre-qualified, our mortgage brokers will run a credit bureau report on you and ask for written confirmation of income and how much you plan to put down on your purchase.

 Once you're pre-qualified, the interest rate is guaranteed for 60 to 90 days from the time of your application.
 If rates drop, you'll get the lower rate; if they rise, you're covered.
 And just because you pre-qualified by a certain financial institution, you're by no means committed to that lender.
 We'll shop the market to get you the best possible deal!